What do people like (and dislike) about Nigeria?

 When we asked expats and global nomads what they like and dislike about living in Nigeria, they replied...

 "Expats and digital nomads often appreciate the vibrant culture and friendly people of Nigeria.
 They also enjoy the country's diverse cuisine, which is a mix of African, European, and Middle Eastern flavors.
 Additionally, the cost of living in Nigeria is relatively low, making it an attractive destination for those looking to stretch their budget.
 On the other hand, expats and digital nomads may find the infrastructure in Nigeria to be lacking, with unreliable electricity and internet connections.
-Additionally, the security situation in some parts of the country can be concerning, and the healthcare system is not always up to international standards," explained one expat living in Nigeria.
+Additionally, the security situation in some parts of the country can be concerning, and the healthcare system is not always up to international standards," remarked another expat in Nigeria.

 Other Questions: